Quick Relief. Trusted Local Care.

 - Exposed inner tooth structure:

+Even without discomfort, it’s helpful to have the area examined.
+Early attention may reduce the need for more complex treatment.
 If you’ve experienced a lost dental crown in Bunbury, we will examine the area and talk you through the next steps.

 What should I do if my crown or filling falls out?